Digital debt collection: Returns without the risk

 Why RPC is no longer the best metric for debt collection

-InDebted tracks effectiveness using ways that are more in line with digital marketing, such as email delivery rate, open rate, click rate, and conversion rate.
-This allows it to see that, for example, what the open rate of a particular email template is that it sends.
+InDebted tracks effectiveness using ways that are more reflective of recovery performance, such as email delivery rate, open rate, click rate, and conversion rate.
+This allows us to track granular detail for example, what the open rate of a particular email template is that it sends.